hindutva/hindutva.github.io/content/main/books/chapekar_autobio.md

 they, through fright, took no notice of the jeers and went their way.
 When we two brothers came there afterwards we were informed of the incident, when we censured the boys for what they had done and advised them not to embroil themselves with any one without any reason.
-After giving this 972advice we started to return to the city in batches as usual.
+After giving this advice we started to return to the city in batches as usual.
 We both of us, accompanied by two or four boys used to start after all had left.
 While we were on our way back into the city as usual, we saw coming from the opposite direction along the bank of the Parvati tank, the two men who had been jeered at by our boys.
 On catching sight of them, our companions showed us by signs that these were the same men.
-They loo recognised our companions, and with a view to pick a quarrel with us, seeing that our number was small at the time, demanded of us why we were abusing them.
+They too recognised our companions, and with a view to pick a quarrel with us, seeing that our number was small at the time, demanded of us why we were abusing them.
-Thereupon, although the* fault lay primarily with our boys, we took their side thinking that they had been (sufficiently) censured in secret and that it would be undignified on our part to remain aloof at this time, though our party was in the wrong.
+Thereupon, although the fault lay primarily with our boys, we took their side thinking that they had been (sufficiently) censured in secret and that it would be undignified on our part to remain aloof at this time, though our party was in the wrong.

 We, therefore, addressed the (two) men as follows: —" Sir, (sic) go your way quietly.
-How could we be abusing you now, when we were not speaking about you at all ?
+How could we be abusing you now, when we were not speaking about you at all ?"
 An altercation then took place between us, but it would be out of place to describe it here.
 In the end, they challenged us to dare to go to the hill the next day if we were true Brahmins.
 We retorted that we were always in the habit of going there, but if they were genuine perverts, they should dare to go there the next day.
 Such were the hot words exchanged between us.
 The next was a Sunday.

 Having assembled all the members (of the club) at 2 p.m., we exhorted them not to flinch, as that was but an ordinary occasion on which their progress in the art which they had been learning was to be put to the test.
-After this exhortation, I explained what toctics were to be adopted.
+After this exhortation, I explained what tactics were to be adopted.
 Four boys of insinuating and polite address were stationed at the principal post in the vicinity of the Maruti, with instructions to resort to conciliation alone and to send the men away.
 The rest of the boys were kept concealed in hollows and depressions of the ground, with orders not to make use of